Public Space Protection Orders (PSPOs) are a tool to address anti-social behaviour (ASB) and its impact on individuals and communities.

 History of PSPOs in Merton

-Having looked at the available evidence, the results of the consultation with the public, police and community representatives and the equalities impact assessment, the council has made a smaller, localised PSPO, to address alcohol-related ASB.
-The new PSPO will be apply in the five wards of Cricket Green, Figges Marsh, Graveney, Lavender Fields and Ravensbury.
+Looking at the available evidence, the results of the consultation with the public, police and community representatives and the equalities impact assessment, in 2020 the council implemented a PSPO, to address alcohol-related ASB in the 5 Wards below.

 Find out which ward you live in to see if you are in the affected area.